 The Chicana/Latina Foundation’s mission is to empower Chicanas/Latinas through personal, educational, and professional advancement.

 Community Resource Project, Inc. (CRP), a community-based organization that seeks to improve life and educational opportunities for people in need through Housing, Health, and Education.

-Council of Asian American Business Associations California • www.caaba.org
+Council of Asian American Business Associations of CA • www.caaba.org

 CAABA-CAL is a statewide non-profit organization that represents the interests of the Asian American business community in California.

 El Concilio of San Mateo County • www.el-concilio.com

 El Concilio is a non-profit coalition of organizations and individuals committed to improving the quality of life for underserved communities by increasing leadership, education, and employment opportunities, and access to quality and appropriate health care in San Mateo County.